agile-dev-assignments/project-setup-team-ikedacho-visionary/back-end/README.md

 You can also see how back-end server work with front-end react component if you open another terminal in which you can cd to `front-end` directory and run `npm install` and then run `npm start`.
 It will open [http://localhost:4000](http://localhost:4000) in your browser.
 If you are not login, it will redirect to [http://localhost:4000/prelogin](http://localhost:4000/prelogin) page.
 You must login first to use all functionality of our app.

-## For unit test, the test script is located in front-end/src/test firectory
+## For unit test, the test script is located in back-end/test firectory

-so you need to `cd front-end/src/test`, then run `npx mocha app.spec.js`.
+so you need to `cd back-end`, then run `npm test`.